Thomasjkeel/FDRI_Chess-rain-gauges/README.md

 ## View rain gauges on select days
 The amount of rain gauges has decreased across the Chess catchment in most region except over the north-east.

-Below rain gauges are represented by:
+In the below figures, rain gauges are represented by:
-    - Red - when gauge is used in daily data only
+- *Red circles* - when gauge is used in daily data only
-    - Yellow -when gauge is used in monthly and daily (i.e. data has been aggregated from this gauge)
+- *Yellow circles* -when gauge is used in monthly and daily data

 <img src="./figures/chess_gauges_and_distance_to_gauge_01_Jan_1980.png" width="500">

 <img src="./figures/chess_gauges_and_distance_to_gauge_01_Jan_2020.png" width="500">